aws-samples/eks-workshop-developers/website/docs/introduction/python/environment-setup.md

 ## 1. Installing Required Tools

+To facilitate a beginner-friendly introduction to Kubernetes, this workshop is structured with user-friendly tools at its core.
+Central to this approach is the use of [eksctl](https://eksctl.io/), an Infrastructure as Code (IaC) tool that allows you to update the control plane, manage add-ons, and oversee worker node updates.

-If you're planning to complete the Python workshop in full, make sure you've set-up the following on your local machine.
+If you're planning to complete the workshop in full, make sure you've set up the following tools on your local machine.

 - [Install Docker Desktop](https://www.docker.com/products/docker-desktop/)
 - [Create a DockerHub Account](https://hub.docker.com/)